hightechu/engacademy-redsiren/README.md

 ## The Device

-Press the button to send an alert to the app.
+Press the button to send an alert to the app with your GPS location.

+In the app, change who can view your location and get help.

 ![Device](red-siren-1.jpeg)<br>
 ![Device](red-siren-2.jpeg)